openshift/ci-docs/content/en/docs/architecture/ci-operator.md

-If your job needs to authenticate to a service, for example to pull an image from a registry, you might have the configuration available in the build cluster already.
+If your job needs to authenticate to a service, for example to pull an image from a registry, the required credentials might already be available in the build cluster.

 For example, if you need to authenticate to the `Red Hat` registry (`registry.redhat.io`):